ghc/ghc/hadrian/README.md

 Note: On windows you need to use the `reloc-binary-dist` target.

+#### Cross Compiling

+If you are cross compiling then all the settings specified to ./configure are for the target system.
+For example, if you specify `--with-ffi-includes` then this is specifically for the target.

+If your host system needs additional configuration in order to build a stage1 compiler, then at the moment you need to manually edit the "cfg/system.config.host.in" file to specify these options in the right place.

 #### Relocatable Binary Distribution

 If you require a relocatable binary distribution (for example on Windows), then you